pachyderm/docs/content/latest/troubleshooting/pipeline-troubleshooting.md

 1. [Data-related](#data-failures): A problem with the input data such as incorrect file type or file name.
 1. [System- or infrastructure-related](#system-level-failures): An error in MLDM or Kubernetes such as missing credentials, transient network errors, or resource constraints (for example, out-of-memory--OOM--killed).

 In this document, we'll show you the tools for determining what kind of failure it is.
-For each of the failure modes, we’ll describe Pachyderm’s and Kubernetes’s specific retry and error-reporting behaviors as well as typical user triaging methodologies.
+For each of the failure modes, we’ll describe MLDM’s and Kubernetes’s specific retry and error-reporting behaviors as well as typical user triaging methodologies.

 Failed jobs in a pipeline will propagate information to downstream pipelines with empty commits to preserve provenance and make tracing the failed job easier.
 A failed job is no longer running.